-4) Varying combinations of: crack sealing, 6" spot repair, and micro-surfacing.

-Street selections for the PIP are based on staff's analysis using several criteria described below:

-- Technology The Pavement Management Program (PMP)1 evaluates current and predicts future roadway conditions.
+- 4) Varying combinations of: crack sealing, 6-inch spot repair, and micro-surfacing. - Street selection for the PIP is based on several criteria described below: - Technology The Pavement Management Program (PMP)1 evaluates current and predicts future roadway conditions.
 It provides logical and efficient methods of identifying street rehabilitation needs.
 It also determines the most cost-effective allocation of funds to the street segments needing preventive maintenance, rehabilitation, or reconstruction.
 Staff utilized the PMP to compile an initial list of recommended streets.
-This list is then revised to consider other criteria and project budget allocation parameters. - Internal Reports Reports from the City's Maintenance Services staff on streets needing repair were considered. - Council Member Input Council member requests for selecting streets were considered. - Public Input Public requests for selecting streets were considered. - Geographic Location Selecting streets in close vicinity to help lower construction bids was considered. - Funding Availability Available funding and potential for obtaining outside grant funding was evaluated.
+This list is then revised to consider other criteria and project budget allocation parameters. - Internal Reports Reports from the City's Maintenance Services staff on streets needing repair were considered. - Council Member Input Council member requests for selecting streets were considered. - Public Input Public requests for selecting streets were considered. - Geographic Location Selecting streets in close vicinity to help lower construction bids was considered. - Funding Availability Available funding and potential for obtaining outside grant funding was evaluated. - Equity Another key selection consideration is equity in distribution of City services and whether a particular area of the City has received its fair and equitable share in the past.